BYLAWS OF THE CW OPERATORS’ CLUB

 1. A candidate for membership must be nominated by at least four current members within a period of five months of initial publication of nomination.
 The candidate is called a nominee.
 Members who support the nominee are called sponsors.
-A nominee must be a licensed Amateur Radio operator, capable of sending and receiving International Morse Code (CW) at no less than 25 words per minute and should be capable of carrying on a conversation in English using CW.
+A nominee must be a licensed Amateur Radio operator, capable in the assessment of the nominator and sponsors of sending and receiving International Morse Code (CW) at a rate of at least 25 words per minute.

 2. All sponsoring members must submit their support using the online forms on the Members Only page of the CWops website.
-The first sponsor, i.e., the member who first nominates a person for membership, must complete the Nomination Form.
+The first sponsor, i.e., the member who first nominates a person for membership, the nominator, must complete the Nomination Form.
 Subsequent sponsors, i.e., those who support the nomination, must complete the Sponsor Form.
-All sponsors must indicate that they have had CW radio contact with the nominee on at least two occasions within the previous 12 months.
+All sponsors, including the nominator, must have had CW radio contact with the nominee on at least two occasions within the previous 12 months.
+The nominator must secure the consent of the candidate before submitting the nomination form.

 3. The name of a person accepted by the Secretary as a nominee for membership (based on application completeness and rule compliance) may appear on the Club’s website.

-4. Provided the Secretary has received no objections after a member has sufficient sponsors on the published nomination list, the nominee shall be invited by the Secretary to join the Club.
+4. Provided the Secretary has received no objections after a nominee has appeared on the Status Page of the club’s website and has received a total of at least 4 sponsors (including the nominator), the nominee shall be invited by the Secretary to join the Club

-5. Membership is effective following receipt of payment of dues and completed application.
-Payment of dues and submission of application serve as acknowledgement of agreement to abide by the Club’s Bylaws.
+5. Membership is effective following receipt of payment of dues and completed registration form.
+Payment of dues and submission of the registration form serve as acknowledgement of agreement to abide by the Club’s Bylaws.
 The Secretary shall assign members sequential membership numbers.
-These numbers shall not be reused for anyone other than a member who has left and rejoined the Club.
+These numbers shall not be reused other than by a member who rejoins the Club and wishes to use his/her earlier membership number.

 6. During the nomination period any member may submit an objection to a nominee to the Secretary.
 The Board shall consider the merits of the objection and render its decision without public explanation.
 In the absence of a decision against the nominee, the objection shall be dismissed.